 Unsafe Drivers Can Be Reported

+When you suspect that an elderly driver is causing other drivers on the road to be unsafe, you can report it.
 Anyone can request that an unsafe older driver be investigated in Indiana.
 The BMV asks that such requests include the identity of the driver of concern and the reasons for the concern.
-Letters can be mailed to the Indiana Bureau of Motor Vehicles at 100 N. Senate Ave., Room N-402, Indianapolis, IN 4620.

 If the BMV decides that an older driver did not perform well on their road test, they may impose license restrictions, the most common of which is requiring corrective lenses.
 The agency could also restrict the time of day for driving, like daylight only, among other restrictions.